Understand what sets journalists apart from other creators, how likely they are to mention your brand, and how to make your pitch perfect.

-With more than a billion users across the world, it’s probably fair to say that, no matter what market your company is in, your leads and customers are on Facebook.
+With nearly 3 billion users across the world, it’s probably fair to say that, no matter what market your company is in, your leads and customers are on Facebook.

 And, yes, this has proven true even for B2B.